Service available in:

 What happens following the outcome from the pathway panel?

-Parents/carer if the young person will be contracted by a member of the Neurodevelopmental pathway team to complete a feedback appointment - it is important that you ensure we have your up to date contact details.
+Once a clinical outcome outcome is reached at the panel, parents/carer of the young person will be contracted by a member of the Neurodevelopmental pathway team to complete a feedback appointment - it is important that you ensure we have your up to date contact details.

 An outcome report will be completed and a copy will be sent to parents with consent will be sent to GP, School and other agencies where appropriate.